Feast vs WhyLabs

 Who should choose WhyLabs?

-• You need to monitor data quality without coding.
+• You need to monitor data and model quality with minimal coding effort.

 Who should avoid WhyLabs?

-• Free-tier limits are a blocker for your team.
+• Free-tier limits are a blocker for your production-scale monitoring needs.

 Key decision factor